 Map of the site

 If you see this after your page is loaded completely, leafletJS files are missing.

 Wonders of Karlukovo Gorge

-Bulgaria has got many beautiful places but one of the most impressive ones is the enormous Iskar Gorge – picturesque, long valley crossing the Stara Planina mountains from Sofia towards Danube.
+Bulgaria has got many beautiful places but one of the most impressive ones is the enormous Iskar Gorge – a picturesque, long valley crossing the Stara Planina mountains from Sofia towards the Danube.

 But by far the best known local wonder is Prohodna – "Passage".

 Passage for giants

 Very often caves are narrow – one should struggle to get through them.
 But this is not the case in Prohodna, not at all.
 Prohodna is comparable to a giant, 262 m long tunnel of gargantuan size.
 The so-called Small Entrance (Малкият) is 35 m high but the Big Entrance (Големият) is 42.5 – 45 m high – the largest cave entrance in Bulgaria.
 The giant size of the cave makes it suitable for bungee jumping – with a 56 m high jump!

 Present-day Prohodna is just a part of the once larger cave.
 The thin upper layer over the cave is gradually collapsing and sometimes in the future there will remain only a steep gorge instead of the cave.

 Floor of this giant cave is comparatively plain and in the past – in Neolithic – Chalcolithic ages it has been inhabited by humans.